zauzooz/OverTheWire_Bandit/readme.md

-With the newly created responsibility
+With the newly created responsibility:

 ```console
 nnt@nnt:~$ git init